evilsocket/opensnitch/README.md

 #### rpm
 > $ sudo yum localinstall opensnitch-1*.rpm; sudo yum localinstall opensnitch-ui*.rpm

+Then run: `$ opensnitch-ui` or launch the GUI from the Applications menu.

 Please, refer to [the documentation](https://github.com/evilsocket/opensnitch/wiki/Installation) for detailed information.

 ## OpenSnitch in action